Sa Pathum Palace: History

 King Chulalongkorn intended to give his son, Prince Mahidol Adulyadej, a plot of land on Pathumwan Road for the building of a private residence.
 As the prince was still a student abroad the plan was not realised until the reign of King Vajiravudh, when land was granted to the prince in 1914.

 Queen Savang Vadhana the prince's mother moved out of the Grand Palace and built a residence on the land.
-Under the queen's supervision the palace design and construction was undertaken by the Italian Paolo Piasini.
+Under the queen's supervision the palace design and construction was undertaken by the Italian Paolo Remidi.
 The design of the palace was European, the exterior was painted in bright colours to protect the building from heat.
 The construction was completed in 1916.

 After Prince Mahidol's permanent return to Siam in 1928, he lived at the Sa Pathum Palace with his wife Princess Srinagarindra and his mother.
 He died at the palace on the 24 September 1929.
 Queen Savang Vadhana died in 1955 and the palace became the official residence of Princess Srinagarindra, the princess mother.
 The princess died in 1995 and King Bhumibol Adulyadej, her son, gave the palace to Princess Sirindhorn as her official residence.